 How To Read Food Labels & Low Carb Food Brands I Use

 Click here for my list of foods for the low carb pantry.
 It is evolving all the time as I stumble upon better food brands and products.
 If you know of a better brand, let me know and I will try to take a look.
 Look for the best quality with the least ingredients, colours, preservatives or any other nasties.
-Look for products which have had as little human intervention as possible.
+Look for products that have had as little human intervention as possible.

 You will become an expert on how to read food labels when choosing brands.
 You will also become incredibly confused.
 Firstly you need to understand the difference between total and net carbs.